valtido/sentry-docs/src/collections/_documentation/clients/cocoa/index.md

 end
 ```

-Afterwards run `pod install`.
-In case you encounter problems with dependencies and you are on a newer CocoaPods you might have to run `pod repo update` first.
+Afterwards, run `pod install`.
+In case you encounter problems with dependencies and you are on a newer CocoaPods, you might have to run `pod repo update` first.

+&nbsp;
+#### Installing with Carthage

 To integrate Sentry into your Xcode project using Carthage, specify it in your _Cartfile_: